gamblevore/speedie/Documentation/Speed.md

 Also...
 Speedie will (before it's release) have an `OpenCL` feature, which can compile certain GPU-friendly code and run it... even within `cake`!
 So you could make fast graphics apps, and use `cake` more like a scripting system for the graphics.
 Given a little help from Speedie's libs, like a good hit-detection-system compiled (in `C++`) as part of Speedie's standard-lib, you could even make games run fast even within `cake`, relying on the standard-libs to do the heavy lifting.

 Once Speedie has built a successful community...
 I'll be able to start work on a JIT.
 The `cake-JIT` will run `cake` apps at close to native `C++` speed.
-The timing on that obviously isn't up to me, it will be mostly due to the choices of a wider community.
+The timing on the JIT isn't up to me, it will be up to the choices of the Speedie community.
+The more practical support we get, the sooner we will have a JIT.

 The point isn't so much about what `cake` can do today, but what it's potential is.
 It definitely is the right way forward, even if right now it's not as fast as a proper `C++` compile.
 Either way, you can just limit `cake` to debugging if you need more speed.